-So the lessons here are twofold.
-First, you don’t need to break the bank chasing exposure to get recruited to play college baseball.
-KPB’s resources have helped players with tight budgets successfully navigate the recruiting process, so you won’t have to do it alone.
-In the age of the internet, exposure can be created instantly online.
-We talk about free alternatives to things like expensive showcasesand how to use technology to save money and get recruited .
-Second, if you have financial resources to invest, you should invest in your development, because having developed skills leads to easier, cheaper, and more effective exposure and direct communication with college coaches.
+2) If you have financial resources to invest, you should invest in your development, because having developed skills leads to easier, cheaper, and more effective exposure and interest from college coaches.
 Put your time and effort into development and it will not only give you the best chance at making it to the next level, but also save you from wasting money on premature or unnecessary exposure.

-So how do you start your development plan?
-The good news is, with the amount of free baseball resources out there, the development of your skills depends more on your motivation and putting together a good plan than how much money you have in your wallet.
-Your development plan should target improvement in many areas, including but not limited to baseball/position specific skills, strength and conditioning, academics, and the mental game.
+With the amount of quality baseball resources available for free, your development as a player depends more on your motivation and willingness to put together a good plan than how much money you have in your wallet.
+Your development plan should target improvement in many areas, including baseball/position specific skills, strength and conditioning, academics, and the mental game.
 We suggest starting right here on the KPB website.

 As you can see, your development as a player doesn’t have to be expensive.
-The information is out there.
-You may have to find ways to creatively implement ideas, but that is part of the fun.
+You may have to find ways to creatively implement ideas, but the information is out there and that is part of the fun.
 If you need more suggestions, send us an email or message us on Twitter.
-We are always there to help.
+We are always there to help!